Home

 Compiler --> machine

-Aixt is designed as modular as possible to facilitate the incorporation of new devices and boards.
-This is mainly possible by using a configuration file (in TOML format) instead of creating new source code for each new device.
-That .TOML file contains the specific parameters of each device, board or compiler such as: variable types, initialization commands, compiler paths, etc.
+Aixt is designed to be as modular as possible to facilitate the incorporation of new devices and boards.
+This is mainly possible by using a configuration files (in json format) instead of creating new source code for each new device.
+That .json file contains the specific parameters of each device, board or compiler such as: variable types, initialization commands, compiler paths, etc.

 Aixt to C Transpiler

-The transpiler is written in V and uses V's native compiler facilities to transpile from V to C. This is implemented in the folders \aixt_build and \aixt_cgen, and the main source code is the aixt.v file.
-It generates code for 3 different backends:
+The transpiler is written in V and uses the V's self native compiler in order to transpile from V to C. This is implemented in the folder src\ and the main source code is the src\aixt.v file.
+Aixt generates code for 3 different backends:

 default integers size32 bitsdepends on the device